-As an international student, it is completely normal to be unsure about certain aspects of your life in the US.
+As an international student, it is completely normal to be unsure about certain aspects of your life in a new country.
 In these cases, don’t hesitate to ask questions to resolve your concerns.
-Always reach out to your university’s international student services, advisor, or DSO as they can provide you with firsthand information and help for international students in the USA – and can help you find answers.
+Always reach out to your university’s international student services, advisor, or a university official as they can provide you with firsthand information and help for international students – and can help you find answers.

 Remember that you can also ask people around you!
 If you ever need help on or off campus, such as finding your way around, getting public transport times, or figuring out other daily life concerns, you can always ask someone nearby for more information.

 Moving to a different country can be exciting as you get to explore a diverse range of locations, cultures, and experiences.
 Every city and town has its own charm – you could visit iconic landmarks, visit world-famous attractions, explore national parks, take a swim at a beach, and so much more.
 Relax at a park, go hiking with your friends, attend music festivals — the possibilities are endless!

 International students aiming to grow as professionals can also access many opportunities.
 Discover jobs and internships at world-famous organizations such as Microsoft, Google, Tesla, NASA, and many more.
 You can learn from industry experts and engage in groundbreaking research as you develop practical skills you can leverage to pursue your dream job.

 Shorelight advisors are highly experienced in helping international students like you adjust to life abroad, including providing advice, top tips for international students, and answering questions.

 Your Shorelight advisor is also ready to support you throughout your time abroad.
 From visa assistance, campus transition programs, academic support, and more, your advisor can provide assistance from researching the right school, sending in your application, succeeding in class, and preparing for an amazing career.